lonevox/Cookie-Clicker-Mobile-Patch/README.md

 ### Planned Features
 - Add a "Round to 3dp" setting, which would allow the user to toggle the rounding of all large numbers between 1 and 3 decimal places.
-- Add a "Pop All Wrinklers" button on the stats screen.
 - Add a "Spread Wrinklers" setting, which would make wrinklers spread around the big cookie instead of clustering to one side (would only work if your resolution is high enough so that they can all fit on screen).

 ### Thanks